 First Direct effectively told people: you can’t visit us in store, because we don’t have branches, but instead we’ll give you brilliant customer service over the phone.
 The company’s two million customers now get to enjoy an average 39 second telephone wait time versus eight minutes for the wider industry.

 France has over twice as many companies with 49 staff as with 50.
 Why?
-At 50 employees, companies are must abide by a range of regulations including mandatory works councils and more stringent dismissal procedures.
+At 50, companies must abide by a range of regulations including mandatory works councils and more stringent dismissal procedures.